 Marsha Todd Austen - Co-Founder & Executive Director

 Marsha Todd Austen has served as the Co-Director of Fundraising of the parents' association at Warner Avenue Elementary School, and has successfully helped organize elementary school community service events and programs.
 During her previous career in law, she worked as both an associate litigator (Manatt, Phelps and Phillips) and a transactional attorney (Warner Bros.).
 Prior to working at Manatt, she ran Business Affairs and Operations at Stillking Films, in Prague, where she helped manage business structuring and the legal aspects of opening offices in Warsaw and London.
 She earned her B.A. in English Literature (Phi Beta Kappa) at UCLA and her J.D.
-(Calfornia Law Review) at Boalt Hall, School of Law.
+(Calfornia Law Review) at Boalt Hall, School of Law at the University of California, Berkeley.

 Andy Horn - Chief Financial Officer